jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ## Defining Tables with the ORM (Declarative Style)

-When using SQLAlchemy's Declarative style, you define table-level properties within the `__table_args__` dictionary.
-Column-level properties are passed directly as keyword arguments to each `Column`.
+When using SQLAlchemy's Declarative style, you define table-level attributes within the `__table_args__` dictionary.
+Column-level attributes are passed directly as keyword arguments to each `Column`.

 ### Example: ORM Aggregate Key Table